6 Things I’ve Learned About Russian Since Moving To Russia (And Resources That Helped)

 My prior apathy about Russia aside, after just a few short months of living in Russia I have already been forced to seriously reconsider every Russian stereotype that I’d previously held.

 Except one.
 The language!

 It is difficult.

 That said, it’s not impossible and I’ve been able to progress to a point where I can co-exist with my Russian speaking colleagues and companions in relative comfort within a few months.

 Here are my initial thoughts about the Russian language.

-Included are some tips and useful sites/information that I have stumbled across during my frantic attempts to find my way in this magnificent and mysterious country:
+Included are some tips, useful sites/information and online Russian courses that I have stumbled across during my frantic attempts to find my way in this magnificent and mysterious country:

 Everyone has their own opinion about the level of English in capital cities around the world, but I can say, with confidence, we can agree that the level of English in Moscow isn’t high.